 Ed Weller, Integrated Productivity Solutions, LLC

-Michele Falce, SPA Award Coordinator, Software Engineering Institute
+Michele Falce, Humphrey Award Coordinator, Software Engineering Institute

 The SEI and the IEEE Computer Society have announced the winners of the 2016 IEEE Computer Society/SEI Watts S. Humphrey Software Process Achievement Award.